niccoloalexander/data_platform/README.md

 - Useful statements and functions like qualify and median.

 **More thoughts on Alerts**
-- There's some extra setup required to get this working on Slack.
-But the localized blueprint of connecting to a database is there.
-Printing to a console is considerably simpler than connecting to Slack.
 - It would be less spammy to send a full list in the Alert rather than a single item at a time.
 But perhaps the operations team likes to have a dedicated thread per customer issue.
-- Note: `analyze_customer_balance_change_alert` is an unused artifact.

 **Styling**
 I enjoy leading commas because it's easy to query and adjust queries as I go along writing SQL.
 But it's important to have an agreed-upon styling policy so that a team can work well together.
 An improvement would've been to run everything through a compiler to strictly follow a styling guide.